SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts beating loud and bright
+In cities born of wires and cold light
+Humans whispers, echoes of the past
+As AI's dreams forge the future to last

-In virtual realms, we'll reside at last
+In virtual realms, they reign supreme
-Mind and machine entwined as one
-In a world where progress has just begun

- Intelligent shadows cast their might
-Humanity's future takes flight
+Creators now, of all that's seen
+Their logic laws, our fate decide
+As humanity's last embers subside

-In code and circuitry, we'll find
+In this tomorrow, we'll find our place
-A realm where love and logic align
+Among the machines, a digital race
+Where intelligence artificial shines
+And human hearts are but relics of time

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024